-The Consumer Financial Protection Bureau (CFPB), which was created as part of the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank), enacted in 2010, is charged with ensuring that all consumers have access to markets for consumer financial products and services that are fair, transparent, and competitive.
+The Consumer Financial Protection Bureau is responsible for consumer protection in the financial markets.
+The bureau’s mission is to make sure all consumers have access to consumer financial products and services that are fair, transparent, and competitive.
 In the first few years after it opened its doors in 2011, the CFPB promulgated regulations in many areas, including mortgage lending, loan disclosures (“Know Before You Owe”), appraisals, debt collection, prepaid cards, and student loan servicing.
-To date, the CFPB has collected over one million complaints through its consumer complaint system and sought responses from the companies involved.
-Through its enforcement actions, the CFPB has collected $11.7 billion in fines, and over 27 million consumers have received relief.
+As of June 2018, it has collected more than 1.5 million complaints through its consumer complaint system and sought responses from the companies involved.
+Through its enforcement actions, the CFPB has collected over $12.4 billion in fines, and more than 31 million consumers have received relief.
 Yet recent actions suggest that it may take a less aggressive role in regulation and enforcement in the future.
 Leadership changes have prompted new priorities moving forward and uncertainty about its future activities.

-All consumers need to be protected when they borrow, invest, or do business with a financial services company.
-Effective consumer protection is vital to ensuring the safety and soundness of financial markets as well as the U.S. economy as a whole.
-Americans of all ages benefit from stable financial and housing markets as they seek to build financial security.
+All consumers need to know they will be protected when they borrow, invest, or do business with a financial services company.
+Effective consumer protection is critical for the safety and soundness of financial markets as well as the U.S. economy as a whole.
+Americans of all ages benefit from stable financial and housing markets as they build financial security.